Skip to content

 Static CLI vs runtime detector

-The pulscheck CLI ships 9 source-level detectors (fetch-no-abort-in-effect, state-update-in-then, async-onclick-no-guard, etc.) that run against the source tree.
+The pulscheck CLI runs source-level detectors (AST-based, plus a small set of regex heuristics) against the source tree.
 See CLI.

 The runtime devMode() detector complements this by catching what static analysis can't see — real async timing, real endpoint generations, real call graphs.